top of page

 Doesn't lower cost mean lower quality?

 Not at all!
-We are able to keep costs down by keeping overhead costs as low as possible.
-Since we do not need to maintain a full-service facility, extensive equipment, or comprehensive pharmacy, the cost for supplies, space, and staffing are significantly reduced.
+We keep costs down by minimizing overhead—we don’t maintain a full-service facility, extensive equipment, or a comprehensive pharmacy.
+This allows us to reduce expenses for supplies, space, and staffing without compromising the quality of care your pet receives.

 2